RedisLabs/redislabs-docs/content/ri/release-notes/v.2.6.0.md

 - [#928](https://github.com/RedisInsight/RedisInsight/pull/928), Remember the sorting on the list of databases

 **Bugs fixed:**
-- [#932](https://github.com/RedisInsight/RedisInsight/pull/932), Refresh the JSON value in Browser/Tree view
+- [#932](https://github.com/RedisInsight/RedisInsight/pull/932) Refresh the JSON value in Browser/Tree view.